PostgresApp/PostgresApp/docs/index.md

 			<p>
 				To connect from PHP, make sure that it supports PostgreSQL.
 				The version included with macOS doesn't support PostgreSQL.
-				I recommend <a href="https://www.mamp.info">MAMP</a> for an easy way to install a current version of PHP that works.
+				We recommend <a href="https://www.mamp.info">MAMP</a> for an easy way to install a current version of PHP that works.
 			</p>
 			<p>
-				You can use PDO:
+				You can use PDO (object oriented):
 			</p>
 			<pre>&lt;?php
 $db = new PDO('pgsql:host=localhost');